asdumitrescu/World-of-Games/README.md

 #### 1. MemoryGame.py: A game that involves remembering the randomly-generated number shown on the screen.

   The computer will give random numbers from 1 to 100 in the amount of difficulty the user chose and will show it on the terminal for 0.7 seconds then the terminal will clear.
   Example: 23 42 50 98
   Last example was for difficulty level 4 selected.
   And the user will have to remember the numbers and enter them down in the same order as shown on the screen.

 #### 2. GuessGame.py: A game that involves guessing a number between 1 - Difficulty level selected.

  The computer will generate a random number between 1 to the difficulty level selected by the user and you have to guess which number the computer generated.

-#### 3. CurrencyRoulette.py: A game that involves guessing the value of a random amount of Shekels that it can be from 1 - 100into dollar currency.
+#### 3. CurrencyRoulette.py: A game that involves guessing the value of a random amount of Dollars into Shekels.
+ The computer will generate a random amount of Dollars between 1 to 100 and you have to guess the value of that number multiplied by the current value of one Dollar in Shekels.
+ The computer will also give you a hint by showing you the value of the Dollar in Shekels.

 ***
 ### Scores